At all times, it is within the University’s discretion to determine which policies apply and whether action will be taken under multiple policies.

 A. WHERE THE RESPONDENT IS AN EMPLOYEE

-The policy and procedures for responding to reports of Prohibited Conduct committed by University employees are set forth in the University’s Sexual Harassment Policy (SPG 201.89-0).
+The policy and procedures for responding to reports of Prohibited Conduct committed by University employees or University-related volunteer programs or activities are set forth in the University’s Sexual Harassment Policy (SPG 201.89-0).

 B. WHERE THE RESPONDENT IS BOTH A STUDENT AND AN EMPLOYEE

-If the Respondent is a student and an employee, the University’s Title IX Coordinator will determine which of the policy and procedures apply based upon the facts and circumstances, such as which role predominates in the context of the Prohibited Conduct.
+If the Respondent is a student and an employee, the University’s Title IX Coordinator will determine which policy and procedures apply based upon the facts and circumstances, such as whether the Respondent’s status as a student or an employee is most closely related to the Prohibited Conduct.
 The procedures for responding to reports of Prohibited Conduct committed by student-employees, where the employment role predominates, are set forth in the University’s Sexual Harassment Policy (SPG 201.89-0).

 C. WHERE THE RESPONDENT IS A THIRD PARTY